Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

-**<span style="color:orange">If you installed Nightscout on Google Cloud before November 16,2022,</span>** please use "Update scripts" from the main menu twice to update.
+**<span style="color:red">If you installed Nightscout on Google Cloud before November 16,2022,</span>** please use "Update scripts" from the main menu twice to update.

 ---